ipeaGIT/gtfs2emis/README.md

-# gps2emission
+# gps2emis

-Estimation of bus emissions based on GPS data
+Respository of the R package to estimate public transport emissions based on GTFS files.

 `R/01*.R` - preparation scripts